-There are few items that consistently remain as iconic as a strappy black dress.
+There are few items that remain consistently iconic as that of a strappy black dress.
 Pieces such as a classic white shirt and a pair of denim jeans for example are in the same league as a womens black dress.
 A personal paradigm of late, one I’ve continuously seen myself favouring more and more of.
 Regardless of hue, blue denim bottoms and a relaxed fit type shirt have become my exclusive signature staple.

-But when it comes to a white shirt, acquiring “the one” can prove to be quite challenging for me.
+But when it comes to the white shirt, acquiring “the one” can prove to be quite challenging and illusive for me.
 Inconsistent sizing plays a big part, perfect in one section, far too tight in another.
-Or perhaps my issues lie within my broad shoulders, feeling as though many styles seem to enhance this self-perceived flaw rather than detract.
+Or perhaps my issues lie within my broad shoulders.
+Feeling as though many styles seem to enhance this self-perceived flaw rather than detract.
 It is a piece I find myself either in anticipation (which is more on the rare side) or in sheer dread when window slash online shopping as such difficulties immediately come to mind.

-That said the highlight towards pyjama type shirts has been a godsend for me.
+That said the spotlight on pyjama type shirts has been a godsend for me.
 A most flattering and effortless design; one that no longer leaves me filled with trepidation over such purchases.
-Feathery light and opaque enough for a faint glimpse of darker undergarments this ASOS shirt has metaphorically swooped me off my feet.
+Feathery light and opaque enough for a faint glimpse of darker undergarments, this ASOS shirt has metaphorically swooped me off my feet.
 Much like the stages of a newly paired romantic coupling I’ve been searching for ways for us to remain coupled.
 Much like these baby blue jeans from Rosegal, a modern take on a classic with overly slashed knees, have become firm favourites.
-A pair I regretfully forgot to pack on my latest sojourn overseas to Portugal (more to come) and a pair I would have perpetually lived in during those two weeks abroad thanks to blissfully mild temperatures.
+A pair I regretfully forgot to pack on my latest sojourn overseas to Portugal and a pair I would have perpetually lived in during those two weeks abroad thanks to blissfully mild temperatures.

 Photo by Elizabeth Oro